Candle Price Calculator, The Cost of Making Candles

 Using unsafe materials or tactics to reduce costs can cause harm and potential legal action.

-2. Using A Candle Price Calculator
+2. Using A Candle Cost Calculator

 We can’t overemphasize the importance of using a pricing calculator when setting prices for each candle.
 Keeping an eye on the cost of production and ensuring that you have enough profit margin to sustain business operations should be your top priority.